steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 Previously, we could make the official Warp example work and learnt each part of it.

-In this part, we will refactor the example by using functions instead of closure used there.
+We will refactor the example by using functions instead of the closure used there.
 When you end the process, the whole project will be simialr to this.

 ```console
 ├── Cargo.toml